DIUACM/DIUACM/docs/api/blog-posts.md

 3. **Ordering**: Blog posts are ordered by `published_at` in descending order (newest first).

-4. **Rich Content**: The content field uses Tiptap/ProseMirror JSON format, which provides structured, semantic content that can be easily rendered in various front-end frameworks.
+4. **Rich Content**: The content field uses HTML format, which provides structured, semantic content that can be easily rendered in various front-end frameworks and browsers.

 5. **Media Handling**:
    - Featured images are served through Laravel's media library